INSIGHT. EXPERIENCE. ACCESS. CONNECTIONS. WHAT'S YOUR ISSUE?

 SUCCESSFUL APPLICANTS WILL:

 • Spend up to a week observing the inner workings of an organization not usually accessible to the working journalist.

 This award is now closed.
 The application deadline is March 14, 2014, 5:00 p.m.
 EST.

-Read what previous award recipients did for their professional development opportunities:
+Read about what previous award recipients did for their professional development opportunities:

 The Canadian Journalism Foundation would like to thank